 Hi, I’m Anthony Clyne.
 Welcome to this TXM Lean Minute.

 Value Stream Mapping engages employees.
-The style and passion of the facilitator coupled with a consistent process ensures the employees keep engaged.
+The style and passion of the facilitator coupled with a consistent process ensure the employees keep engaged.

 The challenge when value stream mapping is to ensure the big picture improvement is achieved while fixing up many micro improvements.